alazaroc/blog-web-code/_posts/2022-04-05-how-to-create-serverless-applications-with-sam.md

   Based on your selections, the only Package type available is Zip.
   We will proceed to selecting the Package type as Zip.

 Based on your selections, the only dependency manager available is npm.
 We will proceed copying the template using npm.

-  Would you like to enable X-Ray tracing on the function(s) in your application?  [y/N]: > y

-  Would you like to enable monitoring using CloudWatch Application Insights?
-  For more info, please view https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-application-insights.html [y/N]: > N

-  Would you like to set Structured Logging in JSON format on your Lambda functions?  [y/N]:

   Project name [sam-app]: > sam-app